-“I suck socially, I have nothing to talk about.
+“I suck socially; I have nothing to talk about.
 I didn’t want to sit around and commiserate with all the people there.
-Johnny Parisi and I were kind of cool with one another and I knew a few of the guys from the indies in WWE but I was really always kinda by myself and I think people took that to be that I was cocky.
-It wasn’t, it was just because I was so damn fucking weird… And then Tommy Dreamer and Edge became my friends and I became quasi-normal.
+Johnny Parisi and I were kind of cool with one another, and I knew a few of the guys from the indies in WWE, but I was really always kinda by myself, and I think people took that to be that I was cocky.
+It wasn’t.
+It was just because I was so d*** f***ing weird.
+And then, Tommy Dreamer and Edge became my friends, and I became quasi-normal.

-“Chris Benoit in Reno, Nevada… Everyone was down at the bar and he was very close to me, reading me the riot act in front of everyone, I mean, fucking screaming at me and I’m just standing there going, ‘Holy shit.’
-There was a gift shop that stayed open and Chris went to the gift shop and he said, ‘Come with me.’
+“Chris Benoit in Reno, Nevada… Everyone was down at the bar, and he was very close to me, reading me the riot act in front of everyone, I mean, f***ing screaming at me and I’m just standing there going, ‘Holy s***.’
+There was a gift shop that stayed open, and Chris went to the gift shop, and he said, ‘Come with me.’

 As for the JBL confrontation, this is what Striker had to say: